muratk5n/thirdwave/en/index.md

 ---

-"South Australia swamped with nearly 30 proposals for world leading green hydrogen plan..
-The state Labor government has committed nearly
-$600 million to build a 250MW green hydrogen electrolyser and a 200MW green hydrogen power plant in the steel city of Whyalla.
+Renew Economy: "South Australia swamped with nearly 30 proposals for world leading green hydrogen plan..
+The state Labor government has committed nearly $600 million to build a 250MW green hydrogen electrolyser and a 200MW green hydrogen power plant in the steel city of Whyalla.
 Both would be the biggest of their type in the world, at least for a time.

 The guarantee of government funds for first of its type projects has naturally attracted huge interest from Australia and around the